secmerc/the-memo-whisperer/README.md

                                      \_________.-' its magic
 ```

+# This is a pre-alpha work.
+Don't trip.

 # Problem
 Voice memos trap your information in difficult to search audio files that often contain a lot of filler, and a few important gems.
 Another problem is that they may contain sensitive information you dont want to share with third parties.